Tag Archive | Hanna K. Nyström

 BB 4.png

 I’ll reiterate that I don’t really dislike what this episode is going for – I get it, PB and Gumbald are similar in their ultimate desire to control others, stemming from their denial to be controlled by anyone else.
 But it ends up feeling so hollow because Gumbald never feels like a empathetic character with reasonable goals.
 This episode ends up making PB too likable to the point where Gumbald’s motivation doesn’t feel fleshed out in the slightest.
 It isn’t until the series finale where this idea is explored in more detail, but by that point it feels too little, too late.
 And I know we’re not supposed to like Gumbald, but I think we’re at least supposed to understand him, and I don’t think I left this episode feeling like I learned that much about him.
-It also doesn’t help that the inception of Aunt Lolly and Chicle further complaints things.
+It also doesn’t help that the inception of Aunt Lolly and Chicle further complicates things.
 They’re two characters created to be Gumbald’s cronies, but they never really get a chance to come into their own either, which makes me wonder why Gumbald wasn’t just introduced by himself.

 I do think the subtleties on PB’s part are handled well, however.
 Like I said, she isn’t that much different from Gumbald aside from a stronger moral compass overall; one of PB’s main flaws throughout the entire series is her controlling nature, which really starts to come out once her “family” is no longer able to think for themselves.
 It also ties in with the implication that she likely used the dum dum juice when creating her citizens, in order to assure that nobody would ever overthrow her within her position.
 It’s a pretty fucked up mindset, and I really wonder if this is the motivation that drove PB forward.
 I do like to think that her child self was innocent enough to just believe, “hey, this juice makes people way happier and less evil, so why don’t I use it when creating new Candy People?”
 It does open for an interesting discussion regarding how much free will the Candy People truly have by their own nature, to which I even feel could spawn a greater discussion on this blog later on.